QMeqGR/qm-maxima/README.txt

      (%o2)                                true

    Two additional functions are provided to create kets and bras in the matrix representation.
-Additionally these functions attempt to automatically ‘declare’ constants as complex.
+These functions conveniently attempt to automatically ‘declare’ constants as complex.
 For example, if a list entry is ‘a*sin(x)+b*cos(x)’ then only ‘a’ and ‘b’ will be ‘declare’-d complex and not ‘x’.